 Φ

 Mind is not a thing.
 Mind is a between.

-The Circumpunct Framework identifies three irreducible elements of any complete system: the aperture (•), the field (Φ), and the boundary (○), expressed as ⊙ = Φ(•,○).
-When applied to consciousness, these map to soul, mind, and body.
+The Circumpunct Framework identifies four structural dimensions of any complete system: the center (•, 0D), the line (—, 1D), the field (Φ, 2D), and the boundary (○, 3D), expressed as ⊙ = Φ(•, —, ○).
+When applied to consciousness, these map to soul, continuity, mind, and body.
 But the theory of mind that emerges from this mapping is not simply an analogy.
-It is a geometric derivation — a consequence of the framework's structure that falls out of the formalism without being forced.
+It is a geometric derivation; a consequence of the framework's structure that falls out of the formalism without being forced.

-Mind is the field that constitutes the space between aperture and boundary.
+Mind is the field that constitutes the space between center and boundary.

 This means mind is not a substance, not a property, not an emergent epiphenomenon.
-It is a structural necessity — the space that must exist whenever an opening and a closure stand in relation to each other.
-The field does not arise from the aperture or the boundary.
+It is a structural necessity: the space that must exist whenever a throughpoint and a processing surface stand in relation to each other.
+The field does not arise from the center or the boundary.
 It is constituted by their tension.

+Φ